 Besides beer being a national obsession – with everyone drinking it in Belgium-specific glasses for breakfast, lunch, dinner and between-meal snack – beer is also extensively used for cooking the native dishes in Bruges.
 From beer-based croquettes to beer-marinated meats, you’ll find pretty much everything you can think of.

 Third: Food (Of Course)

-It would be madness to be in Bruges Belgium, and not gorge on endless waffles.
-The waffles in Bruges are nowhere close to the “Belgium Waffles” you’ve eaten in India.
+It would be madness to be in Bruges, Belgium, and not gorge on endless waffles.
+The waffles in Bruges are nowhere close to the “Belgian Waffles” you’ve eaten in India.
 Anywhere in India (talking to you, metro-city brats).
 What’s the difference?
 They’re light as a feather, crispy on the outside, soft and chewy on the inside, without being eggy!

 Besides waffles, the city is home to some out-of-the-world chocolate desserts.
 You can also choose to buy endless freshly made chocolates from the various chocolatiers in the city.

 If you’re not one with a sweet tooth, there’s a barrage of Michelin-starred restaurants in the city – nine, to be precise.
 But don’t worry, the city has more than enough interesting food to go around for every kind of budget.